-This poster was created with a modern twist on the WPA posters of the 1930s and 1940s.
+The art was created with a modern twist on the WPA posters of the 1930s and 1940s.
 The artwork featured on this poster was created from one of the artist's photos of the scene.

 • Original artwork by John Thomas Designs